Invitations | Timelines

 To be of value in research, an entry in a timeline should be capable of verification in some form of public record.

-Examples of Timelines can be found in the Profiles of Mora Munro John Mackintosh and Reginald Gilbertson.
+Good examples of Timelines can be found in the Profiles of Mora Munro John Mackintosh and Reginald Gilbertson.